open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-otlp-proto/README.md

 The OpenTelemetry Collector Exporter does not have a service name configuration.
 In order to set the service name, use the `service.name` resource attribute as prescribed in the [OpenTelemetry Resource Semantic Conventions][semconv-resource-service-name].
+To see documentation and sample code for the metric exporter, see the [exporter-metrics-otlp-proto package][metrics-exporter-url]

 ## Traces in Node - PROTO over http